Unleash/unleash/website/docs/feature-flag-tutorials/java/implementing-feature-flags.md

     }
 ```

+> :triangular_flag_on_post: **Note:** You might receive an `InterruptedException` for use of `Thread.sleep(2000)`.
+To mitigate this, modify your `main` function line to catch exceptions like this:
+> `public static void main(String args[]) throws InterruptedException {`

 Your terminal will continuously update to show the status of the feature flag, reflecting the real-time responses from Unleash as the application operates.

 ## 6. Verify the toggle experience